polly-code/polly-code.github.io/_posts/2024-09-14-quantization_of_neural_networks.md

 $$V = (-1)^{sign}*2^{E-127}*(1+\sum_{i=1}^{23}b_{23-i}*2^{-i})$$

-For the further reading I refer you to wiki.
+For further reading, I refer you to the Wiki.

 It's important to note that FP32 can handle values up to $$10^{38}$$ and precision up to ~$$7.2$$ digits.

 ### Floating point 16 (FP16)

-The next format is FP16, which is a half of FP32.
+The next format is FP16, which is half of FP32.
 It has 16 bits, where 1 bit indicates the sign, 5 bits define **Exponent** and 10 bits define **Fraction**.

 ![fp16](../images/nn_quant/fp16.png)